Skip to main content...

 Any subsequent changes using the main Configuration Page will blow away/remove any custom changes you have made to your DMRGateway config file, and replace them with the “stock config settings”.

-If you happen to apply changes using the Configuration Page after custom DMRGateway config edits and become victim to your edits being changed, you can always restore your DMRGateway (and the rest of your configs) by leveraging the “Config Manager” in the Admin–>Expert area.
+If you happen to apply changes using the Configuration Page after custom DMRGateway config edits and become victim to your edits being changed, you can always restore your DMRGateway (and the rest of your configs) by leveraging the WPSD Profile Manager.

 You are not locked into any particular DMR network or DMR settings!

-You are always able to hand-edit your DMRGateway config file to do/connect/use whatever DMR network you want with your own settings.
+You are always able to hand-edit your DMRGateway and MMDVMHost config files to do/connect/use whatever DMR network you want with your own settings / preferences.

 1. DMRGateway’s official rewrite rules documentation